Y4ZK4Y/notes/git_notes.md

 - **`git init`**: Initialize a new Git repository.

-- **`git config —global init.defaultBranch main`**: Set the default branch name for new repositories.
+- **`git config --global init.defaultBranch main`**: Set the default branch name for new repositories.

 - **`git branch -m <name>`**: To rename a branch.